Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

-for a given $\tau_Q$.
-The cutoff $k = 2\pi$ corresponds to a length cutoff at $O(\xi_0)$ in our dimensionless units.
+for a given $\tau_Q$, since it is less susceptible to the UV cutoff $k = 2\pi$ (corresponding to a length cutoff at $O(\xi_0)$ in our dimensionless units).
 In Fig.~\ref{kP}~(a) we plot $kP(k)$ from the numerical simulation for $t> 0$ in multiples of $\sqrt{\tau_Q}$.
-As we expect, the power gets pushed into longer and longer wavelengths as the field becomes ordered.
-The scale over which that is ordered becomes clearer in the moment $I(t)$ of (b), in which we compare the simulation to the analytic behaviour of (\ref{lgpower2}).
-The expression (\ref{lgpower2}) corresponded to an unbounded linear quench without the brakes imposed for $|t| > \tau_Q$ of (\ref{eq:quench}).
-The comparison to simulations is only valid for $t > -\tau_Q$, where it is seen to be good.
-As it stands the Gaussian approximation drives the power to longer wavelengths than the simulation but, as we know from elsewhere \cite{rivers2001}, the scaling behaviour of the dominant wavelength (corresponding to $\bar\xi^{-1}$) still satisfies the same scaling behaviour as for the simulation for large annuli.
+As we expect, the power gets pushed into longer and longer wavelengths.
+The scale over which that happens becomes clearer if we plot the moment $I(t)$.
+In Fig.~\ref{kP}~(b) we compare $I(t)$ measured in the simulation to the analytic behaviour derived from Eq.~(\ref{lgpower2}). $I(t)$ is seen to stabilise at a value proportional to ${\bar\xi}^{-1}$ by the time defects form.
+The Gaussian approximation drives the power to longer wavelengths than the simulation but, as we know from elsewhere~\cite{rivers2001}, the scaling behaviour of the dominant wavelength (corresponding to $\bar\xi^{-1}$) remains the same.

-We also find that, provided the time is not too late, the diagonalisation of (\ref{eq:twentyfour}) in field components is approximately satisfied, but with large noise; we do not present any data to that effect.